microsoft/pxt/docs/writing-docs/user-tutorials.md

     https://makecode.microbit.org/#tutorial:https://makecode.com/_sIty7Iop

-**Important Note**
+### Project dependencies

-The dependencies are used when starting the tutorial project, but code content (``main.blocks``, ``main.ts``) is ignored.
-This includes ``custom.ts``!
-If you are hoping to include custom blocks in a tutorial, make it as an extension first so it gets added to the project's dependencies.
-More on how to make an extension is [here](/extensions/getting-started/).
+The dependencies for a shared tutorial project are used when the tutorial starts.
+The project code content (``main.blocks``, ``main.ts``) is ignored though.
+This also includes the code in ``custom.ts``!
+If you are hoping to include custom blocks in a tutorial, put them in an extension first, then that extension can get added to the project's dependencies.
+Read more about making [extensions](/extensions/getting-started/).

 ### ~ alert